DragoniteSpam/SkarmBot/CODE_OF_CONDUCT.md

-900on't do anything your mother would disapprove of
+# Don't do anything your mother would disapprove of

 Please don't screw with, vandalize, or otherwise make my life miserable by doing things that you know you shouldn't be doing.
 I can probably revert malicious changes but I really have no idea what I'm doing and it will probably take way more time out of my day than necessary.